adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #20 Front-end complete now.
 Start working on the Back-end

-#21 Start by typing 'npm-init' in the terminal to start installing Node on the back-end
+#21 Start by typing 'npm-init' in the terminal to start installing Node.js on the back-end
 >>> Entry point should be entered as 'server.js'

 #22 In the pacakge.json file (created after you run npm-init) make sure to add a new script:  "start": "node server.js"

+#23 Install Express and Mongoose on the back-end

+#24 Set-up Mongod-Atlas so that the database is established

+#25 Create the basic outline in server.js of how the application back-end will run